Dustin Werbeski soul to soul on the air vents.

 What is the craziest hill you have bombed?

 There were too many epic hill bombs in Barcelona to name the craziest one.
 But a hill I can recall as being terrifying was Marc Moreno’s hill.
-If you ever go to his house, walk up way past it, around all the S-turns, past the “rumble strip road”, all the way to the top where it ends at stairs and rails and banks.
+If you ever go to his house, walk up past it, around all the S-turns, past the “rumble strip road,” to the top where it ends at stairs, rails, and banks.
 Drop in on the first bank and bomb the whole hill back to the metro stop at the bottom.
-The speed was insane, and the fact that I did it in shorts and anti rockers still blows my mind.
+The speed was wild, and the fact that I did it in shorts and anti-rockers still blows my mind.
 I was not planning on it being so intense, but I could not pass up on the rush.
-It is a similar story the night I skitched a taxi from downtown Barcelona, onto the freeway to France, and let go once I got out of Barcelona near my home in Torre Baro.
-Skitching isn’t really a hill bomb, but it was one of the craziest things I have ever done on skates.
+It is a similar story the night I skitched a taxi from downtown Barcelona onto the freeway to France and let go once I got out of Barcelona near my home in Torre Baro.
+Skitching isn’t a hill bomb, but it was one of the craziest things I have ever done on skates.

-Honestly, I have no idea how I survived Spain, every day there was at least one close call.
-That’s what happens when you skate on busy roads and sidewalks, all day, at full speed, you weave your way through dangerous situations non-stop.
+I have no idea how I survived Spain; every day, there was at least one close call.
+That’s what happens when you skate on busy roads and sidewalks all day, at full speed, and you weave your way through dangerous situations non-stop.
 Sometimes the lines I would choose were just stupid, but luckily they always worked out.
 I am grateful I never injured a pedestrian.
-Also I would feel bad about some of the old people or children that I scared as I flew past.
+Also, I would feel wrong about some of the older people or children that I scared when I flew past.
 Big wheel blading has saved my own body from many more injuries.
-I get hurt a lot less on them compared to grinding and doing gaps on “small wheels”.
+I get hurt less on them than grinding and doing gaps on “small wheels.”

 Mono roll up and back down.